ev3dev/ev3dev/docs/getting-started-evb.rst

 Communication Requirements
 ==========================

-You will need *one* of the following to establish communication to the EV3:
+You will need *one* of the following to establish communication to the EVB:

-* The USB cable that comes with the EV3
-* A Bluetooth capable computer
-* A USB Wi-Fi dongle attached to the EV3 [#]_
+* A USB Wi-Fi dongle attached to the BeagleBone [#]_
+* An Ethernet cable

 .. [#] A list of know working Wi-Fi dongles can be found on the `wiki <https://github.com/ev3dev/ev3dev/wiki/USB-Wi-Fi-Dongles>`_